-- 8.4.
-The forecast Reserved Firm Capacity, which is an input to the Base Tariff, will be determined by the Commission and will be a forecast of: - (a) with respect to storage services, the regasification capacity in the facility, expressed in millions of cubic metres, that is reserved to a User for the storage of liquefied natural gas, except as is expressly permitted under the Access Arrangement; and - (b) with respect to regasification services, the regasification capacity in the facility, expressed as a daily quantity in GJ/day, that is reserved to a User to regasify liquefied natural gas and deliver gas from the facility to the entry point of a transportation or distribution facility without interruption, except as is expressly permitted under the Access Arrangement.
+8.4.
+The forecast Reserved Firm Capacity, which is an input to the Base Tariff, will be determined by the Commission and will be a forecast of the capacity that is reserved to User to flow gas into and from an entry point to the facility to an exit point from the facility without interruption, except as is expressly permitted under the Access Arrangement.